doyleyoung/dynafilter-proj/Readme.md

 </dependency>
 ```

-#### How it works?
+#### How does it work?

-Use the **@DynaFilter** annotation to filter out the fields of interest of any given data type and applied to the usual request handler method:
+The **@DynaFilter** annotation is used to filter out the fields of interest from any data type and works in conjunction with the usual request handler method:

 ```java
 @RequestMapping(value = "collection", method = GET, produces = "application/json")